 In-line with industry best practices for secure coding, we:

-- incorporate Static (including the OWASP top 10) and Dynamic security code analysis into software development lifecycle;
+- incorporate Dynamic Application Security Testing (DAST) security code analysis into software development lifecycle;

-- mitigate security issues identified during Static and Dynamic code analysis before promotion of the code into production environment;
+- mitigate security issues identified during DAST code analysis before promotion of the code into production environment;

 - perform weekly web application vulnerability scanning to Identify any vulnerabilities and apply mitigating controls accordingly.